 The automatic stay is the provision of the U.S. bankruptcy code which stops lawsuits, foreclosures, garnishments, and all collection against the debtor once the bankruptcy petition has been filed.

 There are two forms of credit counseling in bankruptcy.
 The first is a group or individual briefing that must occur before filing under any chapter of the Bankruptcy Code.

 The second is an instructional course in personal finance management that you must complete when filing Chapter 13 or Chapter 7 bankruptcy.

 Discharge refers to the release of a debtor from personal liability for certain dischargeable debts.
 The discharge also prohibits creditors from communicating with the debtor once the discharge has been issued.

 Equity is the remaining value of the debtor’s interest in property once liens and other creditors’ interests are considered.

-In a bankruptcy filing, the court may order your employer to withhold portions of your pay to send it to the person or entity which you owe money to.
+In a bankruptcy filing, the court may order your employer to withhold portions of your pay to send it to the person or entity to which you owe money.
 This is known as wage garnishment.
 A garnishment only remains in effect until the debt is paid.
 The only debts applicable to a wage garnishment include: